 When anxiety levels are high, the symptoms can be difficult to control, and you may feel that you’re having a ‘panic attack’.
 Learning controlled breathing and relaxation techniques can help you to manage these attacks.
 Your doctor will be able to help you to work out whether your symptoms are related to anxiety and may prescribe medication to help.
 Understanding the reason for your symptoms can be reassuring, but if you’re still very anxious, try talking to your nurse or doctor.
 For some people, seeing a trained counsellor can help.
 Hospice in the Weald has a team of trained counsellors who can see you or any member of your family.
 These feelings are very common, so don’t be embarrassed to discuss them to check whether your fears and concerns are justified and can be alleviated.
 Often just discussing your concerns makes things seem better.

-Hospice Day Service offers a wide range of Complementary Therapies to help alleviate stress and anxiety.
-To find out more about Complementary Therapies available
+Living Well offers a wide range of Complementary Therapies to help alleviate stress and anxiety.

 Some people become depressed as a result of being unwell or coping with symptoms.
 Everyone can feel down or anxious at times, but sometimes these feelings don’t go away and can start to affect your everyday life.
 Common symptoms of depression include: